Intro-Sci-Comp-UIowa/biol-4386-course-project-kmann1199/SingleCellVisualization/Analysis/README.md

-There was no need for analysis for this project because I was starting with the already completed gene matrices from Sydney's project
+My filtered gene matrices are still too big for this repository at 68,000 KB.
+I did however store the filtered barcodes and features here.
+The matrices will remain on the Houston lab server under SingleCellData.